usc-mrel/midfield_hexagonal_sampling/README.md

 To obtain the figures in the paper, open the file "main_file.m".
 Choose the dataset in the section "Choose Dataset" in the code and then simply run the code to obtain the figures for the chosen dataset.
 The figures and their corresponding datasets are noted below.

+Note that the source code also produces the results for GRAPPA-2 with using a 3D kernel for additional reference.

 ## Figure 2 and S3 (Evaluation in a Hip-Implant Phantom)